 Maybe that’s not an appropriate way to put it, but your speakers can be extremely useful when it comes to promoting your event because they already have a huge fan-base.
 They are busy folks, so you might have to work their talks and promotional images, but seeing you take efforts for them, they’ll be delighted to be a part of your event.
 Give them special promo codes or offers that they can offer their own followers for attending the event and make brilliant posters for them and use these to connect to their followers directly.

 Using platforms that are already bases for interaction between your potential attendees will favor you, because they’ll see you as approachable and one of them.
 Make sure you have an account for your event on Facebook, Twitter, Instagram, LinkedIn, and even Pinterest, if needed.
 If you’re hosting a professional event, LinkedIn can serve as a big platform to meet people in your industry.
-Create open groups and include the link to buying tickets in there, you’ll be surprised at the response you receive.
+Create open groups and include the link to buy event tickets in there, you’ll be surprised at the response you receive.

 Real Time Analysis